bottledcode/RFC/drafts/records.md

 }
 ```

-When a traditional constructor exists and is called,
-the properties are already initialized to the value of the inline constructor
-and are mutable until the end of the method, at which point they become immutable.

 ### Mental models and how it works

 From the perspective of a developer, declaring a record declares an object and function with the same name.